acro5piano/dotfiles/README.md

 Notes:

-- Python is required because we use Ansible later.
 - If you have any problems on resolving name, edit `/etc/systemd/resolved.conf` and fix dns to `8.8.8.8`.
 - systemd-boot is pre-installed and simple to use than Grub unless dual boot with Windows.